maibennett/sta235/exampleSite/content/Classes/Week6/_index.en.md

 ## JITT

-No JITT this week (JITT for next week will include questions about these videos). <!-- You can find the assignment [here](https://forms.gle/7Y6TaDH9GYezcnmB7). -->
+No JITT this week. <!-- You can find the assignment [here](https://forms.gle/7Y6TaDH9GYezcnmB7). -->

 ## Slides